Best of Baselworld 2018 Day 4: Hublot, H. Moser, Longines, Glashütte Original and Maurice Lacroix

 Big Bang hits: Masters of the 'art of fusion', Hublot's latest material breakthrough lies in the Big Bang Unico Red Magic, where the world's first vibrantly coloured ceramic take centre stage.
 Hublot took four years to bring this innovation infusion to life (ceramic is notoriously hard to work with), with a magic formula that has also increased the resilience of the material.
 From the bold, passionate colour of red, to the crystal clear hues of sapphire; Hublot also introduces the Big Bang Sapphire Tourbillon this year, putting the in-house skeleton tourbillon movement on full display in a completely transparent case.

 World Cup fever: As official timekeeper for the upcoming FIFA World Cup in Russia, Hublot has customised a smart watch for the referees—and you can own one too!
 Limited to just 2018 pieces, the Big Bang Referee will keep you up to date with the tournament all on your wrist.
-Aside from two neutral dials in analogue and digital, you can also pick from one of the 32 dials inspired by the flags of the participating countries.
-There are matching straps too.
+Aside from two neutral dials in analogue and digital, you can also pick from one of the 32 dials inspired by the flags of the participating countries, with matching straps to boot.

 H. MOSER & CIE